VMig2557/her-pockets/answers/day1/walkthrough.md

    1. Set the text alignment to `center`
    1. Set the foreground color to `#00CEFF`

+1. Set the alignment of text paragraphs

+   1. Add a ruleset for the `p` selector
+   1. Set the text alignment to `justify`

 1. Center the table on the page
    1. Add a ruleset for the `table` selector
    1. Set the margin (`margin` property) to `auto`